braaannigan/braaannigan.github.io/publications.md

 ### In review

-* Naveira Garabato, A. C. et al.: *Vigorous lateral export of the meltwater outflow from a thinning Antarctic ice shelf*, in review at Nature.
+* Naveira Garabato, A. C. et al.: *Vigorous lateral export of the meltwater outflow from a thinning Antarctic ice shelf*, Nature (in press).

 * __Brannigan, L.__, D. P. Marshall, J. Kaiser, A. C. Naveira Garabato and G. Nurser:
   *Submesoscale instabilities in mesoscale eddies*, in review at JPO.